Botbynetz/Cloud-Infrastructure-Automation/README.md

 ### Enable Bastion Host

 **What you get:**
-- ðŸ›¡ï¸ Secure SSH jump host
+- 🛡️ Secure SSH jump host
-- ðŸ”’ EC2 instances not directly exposed
+- 🔒 EC2 instances not directly exposed
-- ðŸŽ¯ Single entry point for SSH access
+- 🎯 Single entry point for SSH access

 **How to enable:**